 startis more recent than

 startare permuted internally.
-Be careful, this means
+Both

-startis excluded from the time window.
+endare included in the time window.

 If you want to read only Geo Time Series attributes or labels, using FIND is more efficient than fetching the last value.